-Register Value Direction Description SPC_COMMAND 0 r/w Command register of the board.
-SPC_POWERDOWN 30 Sets the board replayed again to powerdown mode.
-The data in the on-board memory is no longer valid and cannot be read out or n.
+Register • Value Direction Description SPC_CO MMAND 0 r/w Command register of the board.
+SPC_POWERDOWN 30 Sets the board to powerdown mode.
+The data in the on-board memory is no longer valid and cannot be read out replayed again.
 The board can be set to normal mode again by the reset command or by starting the boards.
-SPC_RESET 0 I hardware reset is done for the board.
+SPC_RESET 0 A software and hardware reset is done for the board.
 All settings are set to the default values.
-The data in the board's ory will be no longer valid.
+The data in the board on-board memory will be no longer valid.